Morcinus/Toilet-App/DEPLOYMENT.md

    - Repository must be accessible to the token

 4. **Build failures**

-   - Check build command in Netlify
+   - Check build command in Netlify (should be `npm run build:netlify`)
    - Verify all dependencies are in package.json
    - Check build logs for specific errors

+5. **"axios dependency not installed" error**
+   - This is now resolved with the `build:netlify` script
+   - The script automatically installs function dependencies
+   - Ensure you're using `npm run build:netlify` as the build command

 ### Debug Mode